udexon/PhosWeb/PhosWeb_UI.md

 This is a property not available in other programming languages as they are not capable of _homoiconic metaprogramming_.

 - Figure 1
 <img src="https://github.com/udexon/Hydergraph/blob/master/Hydergraph/Google-Search-Spreadsheet.png" width=600>

 3. While there have been various "no code" frameworks targeted at non-programmers to help them develop apps, they fail to address several crucial factors in making or breaking new start-up ventures:

 - Most start-up ventures are not organized like a free software or open source (FOSS) project.
 Although FOSS sounds counter intuitive as its primary aim is not profit oriented, it is exactly because of this that we believe FOSS has some crucial elements to help reduce the failure rate of start-up ventures.
+This is overcome by PhosWeb Convergent Hybrid API (CHAPI).

 - The so called "no code" frameworks still rely on conventional database systems, where user authentication is centralized.